Syslog Inputs

 Graylog is able to accept and parse RFC 5424 and RFC 3164 compliant syslog messages and supports TCP transport with both the octet counting or termination character methods.
 UDP is also supported and the recommended way to send log messages in most architectures.

 Many devices, especially routers and firewalls, do not send RFC compliant syslog messages.
 This might result in wrong or completely failed parsing.
-In that case, you might have to go with a combination of raw/plaintext message inputs that do not attempt to do any parsing and Extractors.

 Sending Syslog from Linux Hosts